-The student loan borrowers who will continue to struggle
+The Student Loan Borrowers Who Will Continue to Struggle

 When Monica Schmidt, 44, gave birth to her son in 2008, she was finishing a big term paper in her hospital room.
 Five months later, she received her Bachelor of Science degree in nursing from the University of Phoenix.

 She next pursued a master’s degree, which would elevate her to nurse practitioner and provide her with the option of teaching.
 Her husband, a sales manager at a food company, worked during the day while she cared for their children, who were 1 and 4.
-At night, she worked full time as a supervisor at a skilled nursing facility while taking classes at Northern Illinois University.
+At night, she worked full-time as a supervisor at a skilled nursing facility while taking classes at Northern Illinois University.

-“We couldn’t afford day care, so we worked opposite shifts,” said Schmidt, who lives in Genoa, Ill., and now works as a nurse in a therapeutic day school.
+“We couldn’t afford day care, so we worked opposite shifts,” said Schmidt, who lives in Genoa, Illinois, and now works as a nurse in a therapeutic day school.

 But after three years of starts and restarts, the juggle became more of a struggle with their young children, and in 2013, she stopped her coursework.
 The debt, however, was hers to keep.
 She now owes $64,000, more than half of which is for her graduate work.